jgmalcolm/jgmalcolm.github.io/_posts/2014-04-30-what-drugs-are-you-on.md

 ---
 title: "'What drugs are you on?'"
 layout: post
 tags:
   - med school
   - BaD
+published: true
 ---

 Medications are a key part of taking a patient history.
 While I never say it